Clearing prices under margin calls and the short squeeze: Abstract

 With the external capital purchases $C > 0$, and the possibility of asset purchases to satisfy the margin requirements, the price $p$ must satisfy the clearing equation

 That is, the price must satisfy an equilibrium with the number of assets being purchased externally to the short selling institution ($C/p$) and those purchased to satisfy the margin requirements ($[S - \frac{M}{(1+\mu)p}]^+$).
 The following proposition guarantees there exists some clearing price.
-In fact, as provided in Lemma~\ref{lemma:p*} below, there exists a \emph{realized} clearing price for which we can give an explicit formulation. \begin{proposition} There exists some clearing price $p \in [1,f(C+S)]$ satisfying~\eqref{eq:clearing}. \end{proposition} \begin{proof} Let $\Phi(p) := f(\frac{C}{p} + [S - \frac{M}{(1+\mu)p}]^+)$.
-Then, by monotonicity of the inverse demand function $f$, it must follow that $\Phi(1) \geq f(C) > f(0) = 1$ and $\Phi(f(C+S)) \leq f(C + S)$.
-As the linear inverse demand function is continuous, existence of a clearing price follows immediately by Brouwer's fixed point theorem. \end{proof}
+In fact, as provided in Lemma~\ref{lemma:p} below, there exists a \emph{realized} clearing price for which we can give an explicit formulation. \begin{proposition} There exists some clearing price $p \in [p_0,f(C/p_0+S)]$ satisfying~\eqref{eq:clearing}. \end{proposition}

 Now, we wish to consider an explicit construction for a clearing price $p^*$ of~\eqref{eq:clearing} which is \emph{realized} in the sense that no assets are purchased that are not forced to occur.
-As such, this clearing price can be constructed as the result of the fictitious margin call notion (akin to the fictitious default algorithm of~\cite{EN01,RV13}) or a t\^atonnement process (as in, e.g.,~\cite{feinstein2017currency,feinstein2020interbank}). \begin{lemma} Let $p^*$ take value:

-Then $p^*$ is a clearing price to~\eqref{eq:clearing} and satisfies the following algorithm: \begin{enumerate} \item determine the \emph{unique} positive price assuming no margin call is required, i.e., $p^* = f(\frac{C}{p^*})$ with $p^* > 0$; \item if $(1+\mu)Sp^* \leq M$ then terminate and report $p^*$; \item if $(1+\mu)Sp^* > M$ then determine the \emph{unique} price resulting in a margin call, i.e., $p^* = f(S + \left[C - \frac{M}{1+\mu}\right]/p^*)$ with $(1+\mu)Sp^* > M$. \end{enumerate} \end{lemma} \begin{proof} Following the provided algorithm we wish to show that the resulting clearing price is given by~\eqref{eq:p*-1}.
-To do so we will use the specific form of the linear inverse demand function. \begin{enumerate} \item Assume that the short selling firm is not subject to a margin call.
-This would occur if $(1+\mu)Sp^* \leq M$ at the clearing price $p^*$.
+As such, this clearing price can be constructed as the result of the fictitious margin call notion (akin to the fictitious default algorithm of~\cite{EN01,RV13}) or a t\^atonnement process (as in, e.g.,~\cite{feinstein2017currency,feinstein2020interbank}). \begin{lemma} There exists a \emph{unique} clearing price $p^*$ to~\eqref{eq:clearing} satisfying the following algorithm: \begin{enumerate} \item determine the \emph{unique} positive price assuming no margin call is required, i.e., $p^* = f(\frac{C}{p^*})$ with $p^* > 0$; \item if $(1+\mu)Sp^* \leq M$ then terminate and report $p^*$; \item if $(1+\mu)Sp^* > M$ then determine the \emph{unique} price resulting in a margin call, i.e., $p^* = f(S + \left[C - \frac{M}{1+\mu}\right]/p^*)$ with $(1+\mu)Sp^* > M$. \end{enumerate} Furthermore, no margin call is required if and only if

-Rewriting~\eqref{eq:clearing} under the no margin call assumption with explicit formulation of the inverse demand function provides the clearing equation: